kevinw/GodotVision/README.md

 * Undo ugly InterThread/locking stuff now that we’re running on the main thread
 * More (prettier!) example scenes!
 * Skinned meshes
-* Use SwiftUI attachments in godot scene?
+* Use SwiftUI attachments in Godot scene?
 * Loading scenes from within Godot should work seamlessly
 * Support updating Godot project for released apps without an app store review cycle
 * Find a way to use the .godot compressed and imported textures/assets directly from builds, so that we don’t have to include what is essentially two copies of all assets.